nots1dd/Litemus/README.md

 * SFML for the audio API for smooth audio quality and features

-### Basic Song Controls
+### Song Controls

-* Basic song controls are implemented (play, pause, seek forward/backward, next song, prev song)
+* Pretty much all basic and advanced song controls are implemented with the exception queues

 ## Demo